 We conduct most of our business in Northern and Central California.
-As a result of this geographic concentration, our results are impacted by the difficult economic conditions in California.
+As a result of this geographic concentration, our financial results may be impacted by economic conditions in California.
 Deterioration in the economic conditions in California could result in the following consequences, any of which could have a material adverse effect on our business, financial condition, results of operations and cash flows:

-- problem assets and foreclosures may increase, - demand for our products and services may decline, - low cost or non-interest bearing deposits may decrease, and - collateral for loans made by us, especially real estate, may decline in value, in turn reducing customers' borrowing power, and reducing the value of assets and collateral associated with our existing loans.
+- problem assets and foreclosures may increase, - demand for our products and services may decline. - low cost or non-interest bearing deposits may decrease, and - collateral for loans made by us, especially real estate, may decline in value, in turn reducing customers' borrowing power, and reducing the value of assets and collateral associated with our existing loans.